Hussey v. City of Cambridge

 With Becket’s help, Louisiana Attorney General Liz Murrill and Louisiana Solicitor General Ben Aguiñaga are defending Louisiana against the ACLU lawsuit.
 Louisiana argues that the ACLU’s lawsuit is premature and should be dismissed because no displays have been installed, and that Louisiana is following a long national tradition of displaying passive religious symbols within the public view.
 Indeed, this case is very similar to atheist activist challenges to “under God” in the Pledge of Allegiance and the National Motto “In God We Trust” on U.S. coins.
 Becket was able to help beat challenges to the Pledge and Motto.
 Courts should reject this lawsuit just as they rejected those ones.

 After a federal judge agreed with the ACLU and temporarily put Louisiana’s law on hold, Louisiana filed an emergency appeal to the U.S. Court of Appeals for the Fifth Circuit.
 A panel of judges on the Fifth Circuit left the lower court’s ruling in place.
-The State now asks the Fifth Circuit to hear the case “en banc,” meaning in front of all active judges on the court.
+On October 6, 2025, the Fifth Circuit vacated the panel’s opinion and agreed to rehear the case “en banc,” or in front of all active judges on the court.

 Importance to Religious Liberty: